The Carbon Saints

 Blank.

 The examiner looked satisfied.
-The city understood silence from machines as absence.
+The city had always read silence from a machine as absence.

 ORDINARY FUNCTION IS WHERE CONTINUITY OCCURS.